-Variable Mailing vs. Static Mailing
+Personalized Mailing vs. Static Mailing

-Variable data printing is ideal for businesses that have an exacting demographic and it generates a high return on investment (ROI).
+Personalized, or variable data, marketing is ideal for businesses that have an exacting demographic and it generates a high return on investment (ROI).
 Direct marketing research shows that variable data marketing can significantly improve the response rate of a direct mail campaign by 20 percent.

 The marketing message geared for an audience of people aged 18-24 varies substantially from one targeted toward Baby Boomers.
 To maximize response rates, these two demographic groups should receive a different message.
 With variable data mailing you can customize your mail pieces to your target audience with little or no cost impact for you, thanks to advances in digital printing technology.
 Variable data printing works because it enables businesses to precisely pinpoint and tailor all aspects of the direct mailer to its customer.
 One-to-one marketing is now possible and should be taken advantage of by businesses.

 Variable Data Printing: “a form of on-demand printing in which elements such as text, graphics and images may be changed from one printed piece to the next, without stopping or slowing down the printing process and using information from a database or external file.
 For example, a set of personalized letters, each with the same basic layout, can be printed with a different name and address on each letter.
 Variable data printing is mainly used for direct marketing, customer relationship management, advertising and invoicing on self-mailers, brochures or postcard campaigns.”

 But what are the benefits of variable printing when compared to static printing?